Jeffreychen1898/WackyEditor/README.md

 # Known Bugs
 The text editor is not in its complete state, listed below are the known bugs:
- - comment and string syntax highlighting when the lines exceed the window's width
  - memory leaks when program terminates

 ## How to use